 I got tired of seeing people claim that Arsène Wenger’s greatest achievement was keeping Arsenal in the top 4 for so long during the ‘difficult’ years after 2006, so I conducted a twitter poll to see how many thought – like me – that an unbeaten league season is a greater achievement.
 Here’s the result.

-I think this is the biggest response I’ve had to a twitter poll.
+I think this is the biggest response I’ve ever had to a twitter poll.
 Now I’m well aware that in most areas of life twitter polls mean nothing, as twitter is dominated by those who shout loudest.
-Similarly the fact that some people can be bothered to phone in to radio shows does not legitimise their often extreme and bizarre opinions.
+Similarly, the fact that some people can be bothered to phone in to radio shows does not legitimise those people’s often extreme and bizarre opinions.
 However, all we’re talking about here is football, and even within football a subject that’s of very little importance as it has zero consequences and is based entirely on personal opinion.
 I’m also aware that results of twitter polls might be biased towards the same views as mine, given my followers see them, but against that in this case is the fact that twitter accounts who I know hold the opposite view to me on this retweeted it, and some of them have many more followers than I do.
 So I think it’s fairly representative of Arsenal fans (and what with this being the internet, no one is going to persuade me otherwise).

 I’ve been on the internet long enough to know I’ll never convince most people to change their minds, but regardless, let’s look at the relative difficulty of the two achievements.